Second wind for U.S. staffing stocks rests on economic outlook

 The penetration rate of temporary workers of the U.S. workforce has been rising since mid last year, accounting now for slightly over 2 percent of nonfarm payroll employment, or 2.9 million workers, according to Dolev.
 That rate stands at about its highest of the past three years.

-"Structurally, it’s become more attractive over time for companies to use temporary staffing as an alternative to full-time employees," said Eric Kuby, chief investment officer at North Star Investment Management, whose small-cap focused firm owns shares of BG Staffing (BGSF.A).
+"Structurally, it’s become more attractive over time for companies to use temporary staffing as an alternative to full-time employees," said Eric Kuby, chief investment officer at North Star Investment Management, whose small-cap focused firm owns shares of BG Staffing.

 Even if the improved business sentiment translates into real economic growth and employment gains, some investors say staffing stocks may already have seen their best days.